 With access to the Disney Skyliner, you also get easy access to Disney’s Caribbean Beach Resort, Disney’s Riviera Resort, EPCOT, and Hollywood Studios.
 Being able to skip bus transportation and to Resort Hop is a major bonus of staying at Pop Century.
 While this resort doesn’t have a lounge, you can grab drinks in the commissary refrigerated section.
 Or head over to Bar Riva at Disney’s Riviera Resort for a night out.

-Disney Resorts for Adults
+Best Disney World Resort for Adults